-The Papers Secure Proxy Service enables organizations to enable authorized users to access digital content from publishers.
+The Papers Secure Proxy Service enables organizations to enable authorized users to access digital content from existing journal subscriptions.
 The service can be configured to work with IP-based site licenses as well as content token purchase programs.

 How does it work?